 Over this seal, a foam strip is attached and run down into a small drywall created beneath the basement floor.
 The secondary layer of protection is then covered over with another layer of our flexible sealant to give it, and the floor is restored flush.
 It can also run down into an existing perimeter drainage system.

 Failing water heaters: Water heaters can be expected to fail approximately every 7 years.
 When they do, they often leak water directly on to the basement floor.
 If your basement is finished or used to store valuable items, this water can be a damaging threat.

 Foundation Support Systems of Wyoming recommends surrounding the water heater with a PVC ring, which can either direct water into the perimeter drainage system or be combined with a water-sensitive alarm that will sound off to let you know a leak is occurring.
 This is especially relevant in a finished basement, where many valuable items may be ruined by a wet basement system.

 Bursting washing machine hoses: Washing machine hoses are not designed to take the continuous 60-80 psi of pressure exerted against them at all times.
 If they burst, they can shoot out an incredible 650 gallons of water per hour!
 In fact, there have been cases where Basement Systems® dealers have seen water flowing up to the basement windows from broken water heaters!

 If you do not shut off your water each time you do the laundry, you're going to be glad that you've installed one that's warrantied to stay strong for 20 years.

 When you decide that your basement water problem has to go, Foundation Support Systems of Wyoming is ready to help.
-Serving Rock Springs, Laramie, Green River, Sheridan, Riverton, Jackson, Evanston and the surrounding areas in Wyoming, we're the local contractors you need.
+Serving Rock Springs, Laramie, Green River, Cheyenne, Riverton, Jackson, Evanston and the surrounding areas in Wyoming, we're the local contractors you need.
 For a FREE inspection, written quote, and complimentary 88-page color book on basement waterproofing, call or contact us online today!

 our service area